 ValueError

-Write a function named sum_elems that takes a list of integers and returns their sum.
+Write a function named sum_elems that takes a list of numbers and returns their sum.
 Don't use the built-in sum function.
 This is a fruitful non-mutator.

 The sum of the empty list should be 0.